sanidhya-karnik/agentic-pipeline-repair/README.md

 ## Dashboard

-The React dashboard provides real-time visibility into pipeline health, the DAG topology with color-coded status, and an agent activity feed showing all Monitor/Diagnostics/Repair actions.
-A built-in chat interface allows direct interaction with the Orchestrator Agent from the browser.
+The React dashboard provides real-time visibility into pipeline health with the DAG topology showing color-coded status for each pipeline stage (Source, Staging, Marts).
+Auto-refreshes every 10 seconds with a manual refresh button.

 ## Agent Tools (16 total)